TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-general-guidance-cost-optimization.md

  * [Data Factory pricing FAQs](https://azure.microsoft.com/pricing/details/data-factory/data-pipeline/)

-To make estimates, and validate cost for different scenarios, try using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/) you can include other services you might consider to use such as storage, data bases, or networking to find estimated associated costs.
+To make estimates, and validate cost for different scenarios, try using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/) you can include other services you might consider to use such as storage, databases, or networking to find estimated associated costs.

 ## **Recommended Documents**